-Weather: More wet and wild days ahead
+Wild weather: Falling trees hit cars, block roads overnight - and there's more to come

-Brace yourself for more wet and wild weather as the rain that hit on Sunday is expected to linger on for a while longer in some parts of the country.
+Brace yourself for more wet and wild weather - the rain that hit on Sunday is expected to linger for a while longer in some parts of the country.

-Heavy rain caused havoc yesterday with slips blocking roads, heavy rain flooding buildings and strong winds downing power lines and bringing a tree down on a house.
+Wild weather kept New Zealand fire fighters busy overnight, as falling trees landed on cars and blocked roads while heavy rain caused flooding in parts of the North Island.

-A locked-down New Zealand had to batten down the hatches as a wet and windy storm battered the country.
+Fire and Emergency NZ northern shift manager Colin Underdown was aware of 14 callouts between 6pm last night and 5am this morning, including fallen trees blocking roads in Hunua, Miranda, Matamata, Kaihere, the Far North, Paengaroa in the Bay of Plenty and on Auckland's Northwestern motorway.

 READ MORE: